blueag8/Photography_Website/README.md

 External links to Facebook Page and Flickr profiles

-Henk would like to take inspiration from [https://colinprior.co.uk/](https://colinprior.co.uk/)
+Henk would like to take inspiration from this website:
+[https://colinprior.co.uk/](https://colinprior.co.uk/)
 ## UI
 **Wireframes**